 A medical degree (MBBS) or a minimum of a second-class UK Bachelor's degree in a related subject or an overseas qualification of an equivalent standard is required.
 In addition overseas students require the standard level of proficiency in the English language.
-If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.
-The English language level for this programme is: Standard.
-Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 Months of entry

-This programme aims to impart a robust scientific understanding of burns, plastic and reconstructive surgery, and to equip healthcare professionals (doctors, surgeons, nursing staff and physiotherapists) and scientists with the research techniques and translational tools necessary for research in this expanding field.
+This programme aims to impart a core knowledge and understanding of reconstructive surgery.
+The programme helps to equip healthcare professional and scientists with the research skills and translations knowledge necessary for clinically applied research in this field.

-This is the only MSc programme in burns, plastic and reconstructive surgery currently in the UK, and addresses a national need.
+This is the only MSc programme in burns, plastic and reconstructive surgery currently available and addresses a national need.

-Clinical staff who undertake teaching include renowned consultants based at the Royal Free Hospital.
+Clinical staff who undertake teaching include renowned consultants based at the Royal Free Hospital and other specialist centres.

-The Division of Surgery and Interventional Science is part of one of the most prestigious medical schools in Europe, with a team of nearly 400 people, from surgeons and oncologists to clinical trials specialists and researchers.
-Our aim is to understand the causes of human disease and develop innovative therapies and technology to improve the quality of life of the people around us.
+The Division of Surgery and Interventional Science is part of one of the most prestigious medical schools in Europe; it is made up of nearly 400 people from surgeons and oncologists to clinical trials specialists and researchers.
+Its aim is to understand the causes of human disease and develop innovative therapies and technology to improve the quality of life.